abhidesikan/madras-medley/content/book-reviews/mr-sampath.md

 ---
 title: "Mr. Sampath - The Printer of Malgudi by R.K.
-Narayan"
+Narayan - Review by Abhishek Desikan"
 date: 2022-05-09T21:42:54-07:00
 draft: false
 ---